 If you can’t advertise directly, what does Facebook allow?

 At Sherpa, we specialize in cannabis industry website design and we’ve partnered with Potency because they know the landscape, climate, and trials faced by cannabis-industry business owners.

 There’s still an opportunity to use Instagram and Facebook to promote a company’s values, and let consumers know what makes them different.

 In order to get the most out of Facebook, you have to work within its constraints.
-There’s nothing worse than putting time and energy into a social page or group only to have it taken down without warning.
+There’s nothing worse than putting time and energy into a cannabis social media marketing page or group only to have it taken down without warning.

 Marley Natural is a powerhouse in the Cannabis industry.
 Their primary bread and butter?
 Concentrate cartridges and flower.
 You wouldn’t even know they sell those cannabis products by looking at their Facebook page.

 That’s because Marley Natural is much more reserved in the way they portray themselves and what they display on Facebook.
 Products are limited to accessories and very specific CBD topicals.